MoAmr/modern-java-recipes/README.md

 integer would be to invoke the length method on each instance.</h4>

 <h3><u>Note:</u></h3><h4>The BiFunction interface is defined for two generic
-input types and one generic out‐ put type, all of which are assumed to be different.
+input types and one generic output type, all of which are assumed to be different.
-If all three are the same, the pack‐ age includes the BinaryOperator interface.</h4>
+If all three are the same, the package includes the BinaryOperator interface.</h4>

 --------------------------------------------------------------------------

-# Streams:-
+## Streams:-

 <h3><u>Note:</u></h3><h4>A stream is a sequence of elements that does not
 save the elements or modify the original source.</h4>